RidgeHack/LOLBinFinder/README.md

 .\Find-VulnerableFiles.ps1 -ListFile "lolbas_paths.txt"
 ```

-Optional Parameters:
+## Optional Parameters:

-Parameter	Description
--ListFile	(Required) Path to file containing the list of file paths
+- ListFile	(Required) Path to file containing the list of file paths
--OutputFile	Path to save results as a CSV
+- OutputFile	Path to save results as a CSV
--TextOutputFile	Path to save results as a TXT
+- TextOutputFile	Path to save results as a TXT
--FoundOnly	Show only files that are found
+- FoundOnly	Show only files that are found
--Help	Display help message
+- Help	Display help message

 ⚠️ Disclaimer